-The A-Z list of Databases has information about all the databases the library subscribes to.
-Read the descriptions of the database you need to learn with is in each database, as well as links to each database.
-If you already know that your teacher wants you to use a certain database, like Academic Search Ultimate, you will find the link to that database on our A-Z list.
+The A-Z list of Databases provides links to all the databases the library subscribes to.
+Read the descriptions of the database you need to learn with is in each database.
+If you already know that your teacher wants you to use a certain database, like Academic Search Ultimate, you will find the link to that database on our A-Z database list.

 Use the Subject Guides